CYCLO: Cyclic Graph Transformer Approach to Multi-Object Relationship Modeling in Aerial Videos: The Proposed Approach

 In addition, $Z_t$ is utilized to construct a new relation matrix $R_t$ by applying the transformations in Eqn.~\eqref{eq:relation_final} and \eqref{eq:relation_matrix}.
 This updated matrix $R_t$ refines the relationship dynamics captured in static frames by correcting spurious or incomplete relationships and incorporating previously omitted ones using the temporal context from the frame sequence.
 As a result, $G_t$ comprehensively represents persistent and transient interactions, including their direction and historical sequence within the video.

-\textbf{Loss Function.} Visual object relationships often involve similar predicates (\eg parking next to and stopping next to).
-Thereby, we use multi-label margin loss, as in~\cite{cong2021spatial}:
+\textbf{Loss Function.} Visual object relationships involve predicates that may appear quite similar, such as ``parking next to'' and ``stopping next to''.
+Thereby, we utilize a multi-label margin loss, as in~\cite{cong2021spatial}:

-Here, $ r$ is a subject-object pair, with $\mathcal{P}^{+}$ and $\mathcal{P}^{-}$ representing positive and negative predicates, respectively.
-Additionally, object distributions are determined using neural networks with ReLU and batch normalization, applying cross-entropy loss.
-The total loss combines these two losses.
+In~Eqn.~\eqref{eq:cls_loss}, $r$ represents a subject-object pair, and $\mathcal{P}^{+}$ and $\mathcal{P}^{-}$ correspond to positive and negative predicates, respectively.
+The term $\phi(r,p)$ measures the compatibility of the pair $r$ with the predicate $p$.
+Additionally, object distributions are modeled using neural networks with ReLU activation and batch normalization.
+Cross-entropy loss is applied during the learning process.
+The total loss is a combination of the multi-label margin loss $\mathcal{L}_{p}$ and the cross-entropy loss $\mathcal{L}_{ce}$, defined as: